The most recent Caribbean Premier League fantasy cricket news from RotoWire.

 By National Team:

-Fantasy AnalysisNarine blasted six fours and one six as an opening stick for Knight Riders, his 34 was the top-score for the match in a game that included the likes of Virat Kohli, AB de Villiers, and Chris Gayle.
-Opening the batting with the West Indies international has been a productive ploy for Kolkata, in his four matches at the top he has scores of 34, 42, six, and 37.
-The mystery spinner didn't get a chance to bowl after Knight Riders' pacers bowled Royal Challengers our for just 49.
+Fantasy AnalysisNarine blasted six fours and one six as an opening stick for the Knight Riders.
+His 34 was the top score for a match that included the likes of Virat Kohli, AB de Villiers, and Chris Gayle.
+Opening the batting with the West Indies international has been a productive ploy for Kolkata.
+In his four matches at the top, Narine has scores of 34, 42, six, and 37.
+The mystery spinner didn't get a chance to bowl after the Knight Riders' pacers bowled Royal Challengers out for just 49.